 You have a choice about your attitude and how you approach life.

-You can turn to God for a “boredom cure.”
+Turn to God for a “boredom cure.”
 Life does not need to be boring or meaningless for Christians.
 You can choose to approach every day and every activity with a spirit of adventure, regardless of your situation.

 You have a purpose and are called to a great adventure—to touch people’s lives for God.